deepak30012004/Visman/README.md

 ---

+## 💡 Project Background

+This visitor management system was developed specifically for my college to manage **parents as visitors** securely and efficiently.
+After building the solution, I formally proposed it to the college administration (Dean’s office) for adoption, demonstrating its potential to enhance institutional safety and streamline visitor approvals.

+---

 ## 💼 About the Project

-This backend service facilitates secure and scalable visitor management by enabling staff and wardens to create and approve visitor requests in real-time.
+This backend service facilitates secure and scalable visitor management, focusing on **handling parents as visitors** by enabling staff and wardens to create and approve visitor requests in real-time.
 It incorporates strong security practices, email notifications, and performance optimizations to ensure robustness and responsiveness.

 ---